 Locate the event page on brownpapertickets.com, and read over the description.
 There may be information from the Event Organizer as to when and how you will receive your link.

 If you feel that you need further information on gaining access to the event, reach out to the organizer directly.
-Their details will be listed on the right side of the event page under "Contact."

 If instructions were not present in your confirmation email or on the event listing, then you will most likely be receiving your link via email notification.
 Some events hold the link or code until right before the event.